HTuanPhong/CSC10008_Final_Project/README.md

 A simple school project about file management program over socket.
 Using TCP length prefix messages with client-server model

+## Status

+We got 9.5/10 grade with no feedback given.

+This project code is not properly refactored to a professional standard due to our 2 months deadline time.

 ## "Features"